perpetua1g0d/AST/README.md

-# AST
-Awesome String Tools
+# AST - Awesome Text Tools
+Tools to automate manual actions with text
+### Problem example
+- given a string, replace all inner quotes with escape quotes